Emilianissimo/Fantom-Chat-P2P-IPv6-Chat/README.md

 - **cURL** — for fetching external IP
 - **OpenSSL** — cryptographic routines
 - **zlib** — compression utilities
+- **libsodium** - cryptography
+- Win64 / OSX 15+ / Linux - in future

 ---

+## 🧠 How to build?

+- Use Qt Creator with Qt 6.9 or more
+- For Win64
+- - MSYS2 UCRT64
+- - Pacman install: ZLIB, Lib Sodium, OpenSSL, CURL 4
+- - Ensure, that PATHs are correlate with .pro file
+- For OSX pretty same, but with homebrew
+- Or <a href="mailto:emilerofeevskij@gmail.com">email me</a>

 ## 🛡️ License